CRLX101

-CRLX101 is a experimental approach to cancer chemotherapy that is under investigation in human trials.
+CRLX101 is an experimental approach to cancer chemotherapy that is under investigation in human trials.
 It is an example of a nanomedicine.

 The agent represents a nanoparticle conjugate that consists of a drug delivery molecule, namely a cyclodextrin-based polymer (CDP) and an anti-cancer compound (camptothecin).
 It was developed by Mark E. Davis, professor of Chemical Engineering at the California Institute of Technology, and associates at Insert Therapeutics, Inc., now Calando Pharmaceuticals, Inc., hence the original name "IT-101".
 Its novel delivery mode allows the agent, and thus the toxic anti-cancer component, to be preferentially accumulated in cancer tissue.
 In turn, toxic side effect are expected to be reduced.
 The technology was licensed by Calando and Caltech to Cerulean Pharma, in 2009.

-Rationale

-Camptothecin (CPT), an alkaloid extract with poor water solubility from plants such as Camptotheca acuminata, exhibits anti-cancer activity possibly due, at least in part, by the inhibition of DNA topoisomerase I resulting in cell death.
-In CRLX101, CPT is linked covalently through a glycine link to the linear copolymer CDP, which in turn consists of alternating subunits of beta-cyclodextrin and polyethylene glycol (PEG).
-The CRLX101 nanoparticle is water-soluble.
-After intravenous injection, active CPT is slowly released as the linkage is hydrolyzed.
-The size of the nanoparticle (20-50 nm in diameter) facilitates its extravasation in the more leaky vessels of tumors via the enhanced permeability and retention effect and as a result, the anticancer drug is enhanced and retained in the tumor tissue.

 Clinical trials

 The Phase 1/2a clinical trial was conducted at the City of Hope National Medical Center, the Translational Genomics Research Institute, and San Juan Oncology Associates.